edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 ## Extraction of information property list

 I was unable to find any tools that directly extract and process the information property list (similar to what [Androguard](https://github.com/androguard/androguard) does for Android packages)[^12].
 However, Python has a built-in [plistlib](https://docs.python.org/3/library/plistlib.html) module that is able to read and write property lists in both binary and XML format.
-I wrote [a small demo script](https://github.com/KBNLresearch/mobile-apps/blob/main/scripts/readplist.py) to test the module, and it at first sight it appears to work well.
-Using thuis module, it would be fairly straightforward to write a tool that extracts the property list items directly out of an IPA file, and transform them into a more manageable format.
+I did some tests with it, and at first sight it appears to work well: reading the XML property lists for each of my test apps resulted in a Python dictionary that accurately represented the key-value pairs of the property list[^13].
+Using this module, it would be fairly straightforward to write a tool that extracts the property list items directly out of an IPA file, and transform them into a more manageable format.

 As with the Android App Manifest before, I won't go into a detailed discussion of all the items inside the information property list, but following ones caught my immediate attention: